SAML-Toolkits/php-saml/README.md

 Security warning
 ----------------

-In production, the `strict` parameter **MUST** be set as `"true"`.
+In production, the `strict` parameter **MUST** be set as `"true"` and the `signatureAlgorithm` and `digestAlgorithm` under `security` must be set to something other than SHA1 (see https://shattered.io/ ).
 Otherwise your environment is not secure and will be exposed to attacks.

 Getting started